IBM-Design/design-website/src/content/approach/design-philosophy/design-philosophy.md

 ## **Design philosophy**

-<p size="md">IBMers believe in progress—that application of intelligence, reason and science can improve business, society and the human condition.<br><br>Given our scale and scope, ‘good design’ is not only a requirement, it’s a deeper responsibility to relationships we seek to serve.</p>
+IBMers believe in progress—that application of intelligence, reason and science can improve business, society and the human condition.

+Given our scale and scope, ‘good design’ is not only a requirement, it’s a deeper responsibility to relationships we seek to serve.

 </column>
 <column lg="9" offset_lg="2">